 Sadly, from an architectural point of view, the lovely old train station building is largely hidden by the plethora of shops and the large marquee type area, that while previously used to be present solely during the rainy season, now seems to be employed year round to provide respite from the summer sun too.

 Fortunately, you can still see the building in it’s entirety from the David Remez Street entrance.

-There are two large car parks available to visitors to the Tachana - one located on Derech Beit Lechem on the North Western side of the complex, the second accessed via Derech Hebron to the South of the site.
+There are a number of large car parks available to visitors to the Tachana - one located on Derech Beit Lechem on the North Western side of the complex, the second accessed via Derech Hebron to the South of the site.

 There are opportunities for free parking on the street, but some of these are time dependent, so be careful to check the signs in the area that you park.

 A new parking area has emerged thanks to changes by the Iriya, there is now paid parking opposite the First Station in front of Liberty Bell Park, by the Petrol station, on the corner of Emek Refaim.

 A free shuttle is operated from the southern car park that will take you to the Wailing Wall and back.